pragtich/ansible-setup/Installing_NEO2.md

 Python 3.5.2
 ```

-In order to force a newer Python version to be installed, we need to go outside of Ubuntu's defaults.
+In order to force a newer Python version to be installed, we need to go outside of Debian's defaults.
+In general it is a good thing that Debian is quite conservative with its packages.
+One of the most annoying things in Linux in general, in my opinion, is stuff breaking all the time.
+But in this case, we do need a somewhat less ancient version.

-Let's add the `deadsnakes` PPA:
+Let's add the `deadsnakes` PPA, that's where a lot of more recent Pythons are distributed:

 ```
     - name: Add deadsnakes to get newer Python
       apt_repository:
         repo: ppa:deadsnakes/ppa
+    - name: apt upgrade
+      become: yes
+      apt:
+        update_cache:     yes
+        cache_valid_time: 3600
+        upgrade:          safe
 ```

 And install a fixed version of Python.
 I have not managed to find a way to pin the version other than this one.
 This does mean, that we will not be automatically upgraded beyond version `3.7`.

+We are installing some requirements right away, since we are going to need them for installing Homeassistant:

 ```
     - name: Install python 3 and HA requirements